ablestack/graphql-codegen-hasura/README.md

 ### graphql-codegen-hasura-gql plugin

-- reactApolloVersion (2 | 3, default value: 3): sets the version of react-apollo
 - fragmentRelativeImportPath: import path to the gql fragment generated code.
 Only required if withFragments:false
 - trimString: optional string to trim from each type name.
 Useful for trimming Hasura prepended schema name
 - withFragments: boolean flag for fragment gql code generation